 Here are qualities of a central defender that a slow player should have:

 - Tactical knowledge.
-Slow center backs must have immense tactical knowledge of the game so that they can expertly position themselves to handle opponents.
+Slow center backs must have immense tactical knowledge of the game to handle opponents expertly.

 - Composure.
 Some of the best slow central defenders are the most composed players on the ball.
-They start the attack and are able to keep cool under pressure.
+They start the attack and can keep cool under pressure.

 - Defending.
 Slow players can excel at defending if they master positioning, timing, and using their bodies.